maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

   <img src="/img/ML/kmeans_convergence.gif" width=400/>
 </p>

-K-Means requires the input of *k* , the number of clusters in the dataset.
+K-Means requires the parameter *k* , the number of clusters in the dataset.
 The algorithm will then:
 - initialize the number of *k* centroids at random within the dataset,
 - assign each datapoint in the dataset to one of the *k* clusters,
 - measure the “nearness” of each datapoint to the clusters,